lucasmyers97/ball-majumdar-singular-potential/theory/README.md

     \mathbf m
 ```
 This is a tensorial residual because $\mathbf Q$ is a tensor.

+### Full-$3D$ calculation

-However, it only has 5 degrees of freedom, which we take to be as follows:
+In a full $3D$ calculation, the residual has 5 degrees of freedom, which we take to be as follows:
 ```math
     \mathbf Q
     =